 Wearing on the back is a problem of many carriers, usually because it is impossible to position the wearie high enough so that s/he can see over the wearer’s shoulder.
 Well, I had this problem with Eli, too.
 But this matter is no real deal breaker for me.

-In the end I want to mention a few details of the construction of the carrier.
-All thumbs up for the detachable hood and also its simple and functional system of its fixation over the wearies head.
+In the end, I want to mention a few details about the construction of the carrier.
+All thumbs up for the detachable hood and also its simple and functional system of fixation over the wearie’s head.
 On the other hand, what I really, really lacked on the carrier, was some type of safety device on the buckles of the waist belt and the shoulder straps.
 Eli explains this on her website and says that the buckles are tested up to enormous weight and if fastened properly, one does not need to worry about safety.
-Well, that is nice in theory and I really do believe that the buckles are safe on their own, but you know the situation – the kid is tired, peevish, cries; sometimes there is also a similarly grumpy sibling running around you and all you want to do is to put your little one into the carrier to comfort him/her… in such a situation one can easily forget about the “click” sound the buckle should when fastened properly – therefore I would be happier if there was at least a simple safety elastic band on the waist belt and the shoulder straps…
+Well, that is nice in theory and I really do believe that the buckles are safe on their own, but you know the situation – the kid is tired, peevish, cries; sometimes there is also a similarly grumpy sibling running around you and all you want to do is to put your little one into the carrier to comfort her/him… in such a situation one can easily forget about the “click” sound the buckle should make when fastened properly – therefore, I would be happier if there was at least a simple safety elastic band on the waist belt and the shoulder straps…

 All in all – why not?
 If you like very soft waist belts, Eli could be the right choice for you.